alfskoyen/alfskoyen/README.md

 This ReadMe highlights my focus on **data structure design, feature engineering, importance analysis, outlier detection, associational coefficient analysis, and predictive inference.** Recent projects apply these methods to visual learning and healthcare analytics, using tools like GVIF for multicollinearity review, SHAP interpretability, and cross-validation to build robust, reproducible workflows.

+This ReadMe highlights my focus on **data structure design, feature engineering, importance analysis, outlier detection, associational coefficient analysis**, and **predictive inference**.
+Recent projects apply these methods to visual learning and healthcare analytics, using tools like **GVIF** for multicollinearity review, **SHAP** interpretability, and cross-validation to build robust, reproducible workflows.
+My current interests extend to time series modeling, including structuring data for frequency-domain analysis (e.g., Fourier transforms) and developing deep learning approaches such as **RNNs** and **LSTMs** for uncovering sequential and temporal patterns.

 ## 🛠️ Core Skills
 - **Languages and Packages:**